Platform Comparison · 2026

 Data Scientist on goLance vs. Upwork

 Both platforms connect you with freelance data scientists.
-Only one charges 0% buyer fees, pre-vets every freelancer, and skips the bidding wars.
+Only one charges a single 7.95% platform fee that is shareable between client and freelancer — instead of stacking a 5% client surcharge on top of a 10% freelancer fee.
+Only one pre-vets every freelancer and skips the bidding wars.
 Here's the side-by-side for hiring data scientists in 2026.

 700+Vetted Data Scientists